nadzzzzzzz/TYPER/README.md

-# Typer
+# Typer (PowerShell)

-This Python script emulates keyboard input to type text from a file.
+This PowerShell script emulates keyboard input to type text from a file.
 It's designed for situations where pasting is restricted, effectively acting as a "typer" that reads text from a file and simulates keyboard input.

 ## Features